microsoft/vscode-docs/docs/getstarted/settings.md

   // - "relative" to the file location.
   // - "non-relative" based on the 'baseUrl' configured in your 'jsconfig.json' / 'tsconfig.json'.
   // - "auto" infer the shortest path type.
-  // Requires TypeScript >= 2.9
+  // Requires using TypeScript 2.9 or newer in the workspace.
   "javascript.preferences.importModuleSpecifier": "auto",

   // Preferred quote style to use for quick fixes: 'single' quotes, 'double' quotes, or 'auto' infer quote type from existing imports.
-Requires TypeScript >= 2.9
+Requires using TypeScript 2.9 or newer in the workspace.
   "javascript.preferences.quoteStyle": "auto",

   // Enable/disable references CodeLens in JavaScript files.
   "javascript.referencesCodeLens.enabled": false,

   // Enable/disable highlighting of unused variables in code.
-Requires TypeScript >= 2.9
+Requires using TypeScript 2.9 or newer in the workspace.
   "javascript.showUnused": true,

   // Enable/disable suggestion diagnostics for JavaScript files in the editor.
-Requires TypeScript >= 2.8 "javascript.suggestionActions.enabled": true,
+Requires using TypeScript 2.8 or newer in the workspace.
+  "javascript.suggestionActions.enabled": true,

   // Enable/disable automatic updating of import paths when you rename or move a file in VS Code.
 Possible values are: 'prompt' on each rename, 'always' update paths automatically, and 'never' rename paths and don't prompt me.
-Requires TypeScript >= 2.9
+Requires using TypeScript 2.9 or newer in the workspace.
   "javascript.updateImportsOnFileMove.enabled": "prompt",

   // Enable/disable JavaScript validation.